codeguy/php-the-right-way/_posts/13-01-01-Virtualization.md

 If you are developing on Windows and deploying to Linux (or anything non-Windows) or are developing in a team, you should consider using a virtual machine.
-This sounds tricky, but beside the widely known virtualization environments like VMware or VirtualBox, there are additional tools that may help you setting up a virtual environment in a vew easy steps.
+This sounds tricky, but beside the widely known virtualization environments like VMware or VirtualBox, there are additional tools that may help you setting up a virtual environment in a few easy steps.